jmetcalf78/Getting-and-Cleaning-Data-Course-Project/README.md

 `names(xAll) <- c("subject", "activity", as.vector(features[,2]), "partition")`
 <br>

 Now I need to subset 'xAll' to "extract only the measurements on the mean and standard deviation for each measurement".
 First I create a character vector with names of only those variables that contain the mean or standard deviation of a measurement.
-I use grep to keep only variables whose names contain "mean(" or "std", in addition to subject and activity created above, as I will need those for the final step (step 5 in the instructions)
+I use grep to keep only variables whose names contain "mean(" or "std", in addition to subject and activity created above, as I will need those for the final step (step 5 in the instructions).

 I intentionally exclude the following (R script requirement #2 was not specifc, so this is what I chose to do):
 * variables with 'meanFreq' in the name
 * angle(tBodyAccMean,gravity)